doublesecretagency/craft-googlemaps/docs/geolocation/advanced.md

 # Advanced Geolocation

-Virtually 100% of the time, you'll want to use the simplest approach for getting visitor geolocation data.
+Nearly 100% of the time, you'll want to use the simplest approach for getting visitor geolocation data.
 However, there may be some extremely rare edge cases where you need to override the `service` and/or `ip` values at runtime.

 ## Simple